-To be eligible for the review, programs must have at least one impact study conducted within the last 20 years.
+To be eligible for the review, programs must have at least one impact study with follow-up data collection conducted within the last 20 years.
 As long as a program meets this criterion, evidence from all studies related to the program are considered for the review.
-However, programs for which the only impact study is more than 20 years old are excluded from the review.
+However, programs for which the only impact study with evidence of effectiveness is more than 20 years old are excluded from the review.
 This "moving window" is designed to keep the review findings current and to encourage continued research on established programs.